thinkcompany/think_dev-standards/development-standards/quality-assurance/quality-assurance.md

 If a project stipulates the need to include precompiled source files, include them.

-[ ] **Verify that file/directory structure is clear, FLAT, and consistent**
+[ ] **Verify that the file/directory structure is clear and consistent**

 Make sure files and folders follow standard naming conventions, are consistent, and match the content inside of them.
 A `js` folder will only contain javascript files for example, and a file called `modal.js` will only contain JavaScript for a modal.

-Use as few folders as possible to ensure that the application has a flat file structure.

 [ ] **Verify that the project README is complete, and current**